ag-wood/adcs-submit/README.md

 ## Known limitations

-- The version 1.0 script only works for certificates that are issued without Administrator intervention.
-I hope to be able to support the POLL operation soon.
 - Requires at least version 3.1 of the cryptography library for the ability to unpack PKCS7 bundle of CA certs.

 ## Installation